-To investigate within-person effects, we first person-mean centered (Wang & Maxwell, 2015) the following independent variables: self-reported and actigraphic sleep onset latency, self-reported sleep duration and actigraphic total sleep time, sleep satisfaction and sleep efficiency over the personal two week-average.
-This means that for each self-reported sleep indicator, we subtracted the average two-week scores of each participant from their daily scores.
-For example, if a person slept eight hours on average during the two-week period but slept 9 hours on the first and 7.5 hours on the second day of the study, their person-mean centered scores for Day 1 and Day 2 were 1 and -0.5, respectively.
-In the first example, a hypothetical slope estimate for sleep duration of 0.1 for the dependent variable LS would indicate that, if a person reports a sleep duration that is 1 hour higher than their average sleep duration, it is associated with a LS that is on average 0.1 higher than their average mean life satisfaction on the LS scale from 0 to 10.
-As explained above, for daily absolute social jetlag, we centered the scores on mid-sleep on free days (absolute value) that we extracted from the MCTQ (Roenneberg et al., 2003), which was assessed at the beginning of the study.
-As there is a curvilinear relationship between sleep and SWB in over 20-year-olds (Wrzus et al., 2014), we also included the absolute value of self-reported person-centered sleep duration and actigraphic person-centered total sleep time in the models.
+To investigate within-person effects, we first person-mean centered (Wang & Maxwell, 2015) the following independent variables: self-reported and actigraphic sleep onset latency, self-reported sleep duration and actigraphic total sleep time, sleep satisfaction and sleep efficiency over the personal 2-week average.
+This means that for each self-reported sleep indicator, we subtracted the average 2-week scores of each participant from their daily scores.
+For example, if a person slept 8 hr on average during the 2-week period but slept 9 hr on the first and 7.5 hr on the second day of the study, their personmean centered scores for Day 1 and Day 2 were 1 and -0.5, respectively.
+In the first example, a hypothetical slope estimate for sleep duration of 0.1 for the dependent variable LS would indicate that, if a person reports a sleep duration that is 1 hr higher than their average sleep duration, it is associated with a LS that is on average 0.1 higher than their average mean LS on the LS scale from 0 to 10.
+As explained above, for daily absolute social jetlag, we centered the scores on MSF (absolute value) that we extracted from the MCTQ (Roenneberg et al., 2003), which was assessed at the beginning of the study.
+As there is a curvilinear relationship between sleep and SWB in over 20-year-olds (Wrzus et al., 2014), we also included the absolute value of selfreported person-centered sleep duration and actigraphic personcentered total sleep time in the models.